togayther/jsencrypter/README.md

-# jsencrypter
+## jsencrypter

-> a plugin for encrypt your javascript code
+A npm package to encrypt your javascript code and reduce your file size.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`